-- 29. This policy will be reviewed at least annually and updated whenever necessary. - 30.
-The School's IT Consultants will support the school in monitoring the browsing history of pupils and staff whenever there is a concern about the wellbeing of the individual. - 31.
-All staff are reminded that should they come across any terrorist or extremist material online, this can be reported anonymously by following the instructions available on www.gov.uk/report-terrorism
+- 30. This policy will be reviewed at least annually and updated whenever necessary and the School has nominated the DSL to be its Prevent Lead. - 31.
+The School's IT Consultants will support the school in monitoring the browsing history of pupils and staff whenever there is a concern about the wellbeing of the individual. - 32.
+All staff are reminded that should they come across any terrorist or extremist material online, this can be reported anonymously by following the instructions available on www.gov.uk/report-terrorism - 33.
+The School is inspected by the Independent School's Inspectorate but may also be inspected by Ofsted.
+Failure to meet the required standard will lead to a request to remedy the problem and/or may lead the school to be subject to regulatory action by the Department for Education.